MDSplus/Documentation/docs/environment-variables.md

 Following is a list of environment variables that are used or referenced by MDSplus.
 These are in no particular order, but mostly grouped by relation to each other.

 ## MDS_PATH
 TDI Search Path.
 One or more paths separated by semicolons.
-TDI will search left-to-right for `.fun` or `.py` files matching the name of the function being searched for.
+TDI will search each directory for `.fun` and then `.py` files matching the name of the function being searched for.

 ## MDSPLUS_DIR
 Path to MDSplus installation.
 This is used for setting a lot of other variables through `envsyms`.